 7. Take care of yourself, too!

 Support for others takes more out of us than we realize.
-Your internal resources aren’t a finite resource, but they do need to be nurtured.
+Your internal resources aren’t an infinite resource, and they do need to be nurtured.

-Whatever you normally do to take care of yourself – yoga, meditation, exercise, therapy - do more of it when you’re supporting a loved one surviving trauma.
+Whatever you normally do to take care of yourself – yoga, meditation, exercise - do more of it when you’re supporting a loved one surviving trauma.
+You might want to seek the help of a therapist for yourself.
 That way, you can show up for them with the support they need.

 At the end of the day, the support and care needed looks different for everyone.
-The above are just starting points – you’ll likely need to strike your own balance between providing support, validation, and love, and don't be afraid to keep offering help to a friend in need.
+The above are just starting points – you’ll find your own balance between providing support, validation, and love.
+Don’t be afraid to keep offering help to a friend in need.
+The healing journey takes time, and is often marked by the re-emergence of distress when your loved one experiences a reminder of the trauma, even years later.
+Be patient and understanding.

-And know that, although your loved one may not always be able to show it (or even aware of it themselves), your support and mere presence is often crucial to their recovery.
+And know that, although your loved one may not always be able to show it (or even be aware of it themselves), research shows that your support and mere presence can be crucial to their recovery.